Pezhetairos: Description

-The name "foot companions" was used coined by Alexander III during the reign of his father Philip II as a recruiting method.
+The name "foot companions" was coined by Alexander III during the reign of his father Philip II as a recruiting method.
 By labeling his infantry as his personal "companions" and "friends," Philip was able to engage a wider manpower base for his subsequent military campaigns, as positions in his personal infantry would denote pride and honor.

 Tactically, the pezhetairoi were best used as a strong defensive line, rather than as shock troops.
 The length of the sarissa, while making them terrifying for an enemy to oppose, severely limited their maneuverability; and if they were taken in flank or rear they had little chance of responding.
 This was particularly clear at the Battle of Gaugamela in 331 BC, when the rapid advance of the right wing caused a breach to open between two of the battalions of pezhetairoi—a force of enemy cavalry broke through and, had it not been for a lack of discipline in their own command, under Parmenion, and for Alexander's placing of a second line of traditional hoplites in reserve, the phalanx might have been destroyed from the rear.

 Apart from in pitched battles, the pezhetairoi and their sarissas were not very practical; it is supposed that they were re-armed, and their tactics adapted, to suit the guerrilla warfare that was prevalent, and necessary, in Bactria and Sogdia.

 Asthetairoi

-There is a separate group of Pezheteroi called Asthetairoi (singular Asthetairos).
+There is a separate group of Pezhetairoi called Asthetairoi (singular Asthetairos).
 There is a debate as it is not fully clear what the prefix asth- (Greek: ασθ-) is referring to.
 Some claim it comes from asty (= city) or asthoi (= townsmen), which would mean the Asthetairoi were recruited from cities.
-But the units referred to as Asthetairoi where recruited in northern Macedonia, where there are just a few cities.
+But the units referred to as Asthetairoi were recruited in northern Macedonia, where there are just a few cities.
 Another suggestion is that asth- comes from aristoi (= the best) and thus implying they were some kind of elite.
 This would correspond to the fact that they were placed on the right side next to the hypaspists.
 The common conception is that Asthetairoi means 'closest companion' in terms of kinship and designated units from Upper Macedonia.
 Another explanation is that 'close' is referring to their position in battle, as they were the closest to the king.
-For fighting near the Hypaspists it is possible that they were better trained and equipped than normal Pezheteroi.
+For fighting near the Hypaspists it is possible that they were better trained and equipped than normal Pezhetairoi.